 This program offers a comprehensive, collegiate-level understanding of the Catholic faith, fostering both competency and confidence in the Church’s essential teachings.
 Grounded in Sacred Scripture, Sacred Tradition, and the documents of the Magisterium, the curriculum places special emphasis on the Catechism of the Catholic Church and the Documents of the Second Vatican Council.
-Students can further enrich their studies by choosing a minor in History, Philosophy, or Sacred Scripture, tailoring their academic experience to their personal interests and vocational goals.
+Students can further enrich their studies by choosing a minor in History, Business, Education, Philosophy, or Sacred Scripture, tailoring their academic experience to their personal interests and vocational goals.

 Catholic International generously accepts transfer credits from other institutions accredited by an agency recognized by the U.S. Department of Education.
 Most students meet the general education requirements through a combination of transfer credit and by taking courses at Catholic International.